anaclumos/extracranial/Research/pages/GitHub PR Message Prompt.md

 Ignore all other noises, such as formatting changes, dead code elimination, or trivial package updates.

-Use Markdown.
+Use Markdown headings.
 Keep everything concise and direct.
 ```